JSTOR-Labs/plant-humanities/Banana.md

 ## Chaos out of Order – Bananas and the Limits of Linnaean Taxonomy

 Everybody knows what a banana is.
 At least we think we do.
-Today, the banana is a ubiquitous and easily-to-recognize fruit that even shares the same name or sounds the same in almost every modern language.
-Yet, despite the fact that you can recognize the word for banana across cultures, the actual identification and classification of our modern-day banana is, to quote a popular idiom, “bananas.”
+Today, the banana is a ubiquitous and easy-to-recognize fruit that even shares the same name or sounds the same in many modern languages.
+Yet, despite the fact that you can identify the word for banana across cultures, the actual identification and classification of our modern-day banana is, to quote a popular idiom, “bananas.”
 It is a genetically modified mystery that continues to defy our system of plant taxonomy.
 <var data-primary="image"></var>
 <var data-image id="Banana, What's in a Name?" title="Banana Across Modern Languages" data-url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/docs/images/Banana_Languages.jpg" data-region=""></var>